Pulaski County Courthouse (Indiana)

-Pulaski County Courthouse is a historic courthouse located at Winamac, Pulaski County, Indiana.
+Pulaski County Courthouse is a historic courthouse located at Winamac, Indiana.
 It was built in 1894–1895, and is a massive three-story, nearly square, Romanesque Revival style limestone building.
 It measures 88 feet by 90 feet and is topped by a slate hipped roof.
 The building features a 106 feet tall square clock tower topped by a pyramidal roof.
 Located on the courthouse lawn are the contributing drinking fountain and steps (c.
 1940); monument to World War I, World War II, and Korean War veterans (1949); and a concrete obelisk.

 It was listed on the National Register of Historic Places in 2007.